databricks/run-notebook/README.md

 ```

 # Troubleshooting
-In order to be able to debug run-notebook failures
+To enable debug logging for Databricks REST API requests (e.g. to inspect the payload of a bad `/api/2.0/jobs/runs/submit`
-such as inspecting `runs/submit` payload,
+Databricks REST API request), you can set the `ACTIONS_STEP_DEBUG` action secret to
-then please set `ACTIONS_STEP_DEBUG` action secret to `true`.
+`true`.
 See [Step Debug Logs](https://github.com/actions/toolkit/blob/master/docs/action-debugging.md#how-to-access-step-debug-logs)
 for further details.